TIBCOSoftware/snappydata/docs/howto.md

 !!!Note:
 	Before you begin, you must install the corresponding Spark-Casssandra connector jar.
 To do so, copy the Spark-Cassandra connector jar file to the **/jars** directory located in the home directory and then restart the cluster.

+**TODO ** This isn't a single JAR from what I know.
+The above step needs testing and clarity.

 ```

 val df = snc.read.format("org.apache.spark.sql.cassandra").options(Map( "table" -> "Police_Department_Incidents", "keyspace" -> "test")) .load